 The refundable heritage structure rehabilitation credits, as well as the two refundable business credits, are generally claimed by taxpayers with higher annual income.
-Thus, it is because of these credits that the effective tax rate of the highest income quintile is slightly higher when the credits are removed.
-However, of the State's refundable income tax credits, the refundable EIC is claimed by the largest number of taxpayers and in the greatest aggregate amount.
-Because the EIC may only be claimed by individuals below a certain income threshold within a given year, the most significant impact is in the lower quintiles.
-Overall, in terms of the Suits index, adding the refundable credits back into tax liability increases the regressivity of the individual income tax by 0.01.
-Although the individual income tax becomes slightly more regressive when the refundable tax credits are taken away, there is little to no effect on the overall incidence of Maryland's tax system for the tax types considered in this study.
-However, it should be noted that the impact of the refundable credits can be very significant to individual taxpayers, especially those in the lowest population quintiles.
+Although the ETR for the higher income groups is not significantly increased, these higher income groups experience a higher tax liability as a result of the removal of these refundable credits.
+Of the State's refundable income tax credits, the refundable EIC is claimed by the largest number of taxpayers and in the greatest aggregate amount.
+Because the EIC may only be claimed by individuals below certain income thresholds within a given year, the most significant impact is in the lower quintiles.
+Overall, in terms of the Suits index, adding the refundable credits back into tax liability decreases the progressivity of the individual income tax by 0.01.
+Although the individual income tax becomes slightly less progressive when the refundable tax credits are taken away, there is little to no effect on the overall incidence of Maryland's tax system for the tax types considered in this study.

 Chart 4

 Effective Income Tax Rate with and without Refundable Tax Credits,

-2006 Data
+2008 Data